brookisme/cmap/README.md

 ```
 Usage: cmap add_dir [OPTIONS] [CMAP] DIR_PATH

-  create geotiffs with colormap for all geotiffs in a directory
+  create geotiffs with color-table for all geotiffs in a directory

 Options:
   --dst TEXT      destination path: empty create name from src path